 Council anticipates treatments will be in place and effective by April 2019.
 Some of these treatments may be in place sooner.

-After the treatments have been in place for at least two months, Council will undertake a second round of community consultation to determine the effectiveness of the treatment measures.
+After the treatments have been in place for at least three months, Council will undertake a second round of community consultation to determine the effectiveness of the treatment measures.
 If the treatments trialled are effective and supported, they may remain in place, however if they are not successful, they will be reviewed by Council.

 - Open This consultation is open for contributions.